Our teachers are a creative, dedicated and caring team.

 After finishing her education, Maria performed in Fashion Shows, Summer Seasons and Pantomimes.
 Highlights included The Ski Show Live, The Clothes Show Live, Reebok Fitness Shows at Earls Court, cabaret work and promotions.

-Maria loves teaching modern, tap and street dance at Southborough School of Dance, especially choreographing work to showcase her pupils’ talent.
+Maria loves teaching modern and tap dance at Southborough School of Dance, especially choreographing work to showcase her pupils’ talent.

 Guest Teacher, BA(Hons), MRBsoc.